Icinga/icingaweb2/doc/02-Installation.md

 **Debian / Ubuntu**

-Your web server should be up and running after the installation.
+Your web server should be up and running after the installation of Icinga Web 2.

 ### Setting up FPM <a id="setting-up-fpm"></a>